 Keep it Intentional and Specific

-Even if something isn’t necessarily classic (a man can only have so many navy suits or OCBDS), the purchase should definitely be a piece that you really want.
+Even if something isn’t necessarily classic (a man can only have so many navy suits or OCBDS), the purchase should definitely be a piece that you genuinely want.
 The piece should be something that you’ve thought long and hard about, not something that you’ve had a passing fancy for.
 In some cases, like with us, an investment piece allows you to customize the garment, from the color and cloth to how it fits on your body.
-No longer do you have to simply settle for an easy fix; the investment will be made exactly the way you want!
+You no longer have to simply settle for an easy fix; the investment will be made exactly the way you want!

 Better Materials and Quality Made Garments